Skip to main content

 Not currently.
 The notification email uses a standard template.
 Use a webhook with your email tool for fully customized notification emails.

-There is no documented limit, but keep the list reasonable.
+There is no enforced limit, but keep the list reasonable.
 For large distribution lists, use a shared inbox or a webhook to your email tool.

 Yes.
 Notifications fire on every submission, including edit-mode updates.